yonaskes/Practicum-Data-Analysis-Projects/10. Integrated Project 2/README.md

-Analysis of user behavior in the food application
+Analysis of user behavior in the food application Project

 Project description